omaraboumrad/omaraboumrad-site-archive/content/posts/general/all-about-yuris-cancer.md

 We simply did not know what was causing this, despite our constant visits to the Surgeon's clinic.

+More info about this comes later in [We also have to care for the wrist wound](#We-also-have-to-care-for-the-wrist-wound) section.

 # The translocation results came in

 On a Wednesday mid-day, we received the translocation test result from France which confirms the translocation of chromosomes 11 and 22 finally confirming that Yuri has [Ewing's Sarcoma](https://www.webmd.com/cancer/ewings-sarcoma).